MicrosoftDocs/dynamics365smb-docs/business-central/ui-search.md

 ms.topic: conceptual
 ms.search.keywords: find, Tell Me, search ms.search.form: TellMe, 9020, 9022, 9026, 9027, 9030, 9000, 9009, 9004, 9005, 9024, 9006, 9007, 9010, 9016, 9017
-ms.date: 06/14/2023
+ms.date: 09/23/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# Finding Pages and Information with Tell Me
+# Finding pages and information with Tell Me

 This article describes how the in-product search, *Tell me what you want to do*, can help you: